-Southeast Alaska is set to a backdrop of stunning fjords and glaciers.
+Dramatic fjords and glaciers await visitors in Southeast Alaska.
 This is the stage for some of the most gorgeous scenery on Earth.
 We recently embarked on a 7-day small ship UnCruise adventure cruise to explore Alaska’s unspoiled wilderness firsthand.
-Southeast Alaska is a wonderland to explore via kayaking, hiking, bushwhacking and small ship skiff boat tours.
-Bell even took a polar plunge in freezing water, with South Sawyer Glacier in the background!
+Southeast Alaska is a wonderland to experience through kayaking, hiking, bushwhacking and small ship skiff boat tours.
+You may be fortunate to view the Northern Lights, like we did!
+Bell even took a polar plunge in freezing water, with South Sawyer Glacier in the background.
+Here is what you can expect to experience on a 7-day Alaska Uncruise, along with packing tips and advice for staying in Juneau and Ketchikan!

 Mendenhall Glacier is just 12 miles (20km) outside Juneau.
 Another highlight of visiting the 13.6 mile long Mendenhall Glacier is Nugget Falls, and the two sites combine for wonderful photo opportunities.
 You may even spot a bear on the trail.
 While we did not see a bear on the day we visited, apparently we just missed a Black Bear hanging out in a tree.